pyt215/examples/diffusion.md

-This supplementary material illustrate the fitting of the models discussed in *Detecting Subnational Diffusion Processes of Lethal
+This supplementary material illustrates the fitting of the models discussed in *Detecting Subnational Diffusion Processes of Lethal
 Terrorism: Global Study, 2010-2016* using a subset of the data discussed in that article.
 Please note that this material should be treated as an